Anansi Boys: Charlie's relationship with his father

-Charlie's Relationship with his Mom
+Charlie's relationship with his mother

-Charlie struggled with his mother’s acceptance of Mr. Nancy’s absence.
-"Charlie loved his mother with all his heart but he did not approve of her putting up with his father’s attitude.
-He was really getting frustrated by how his father behaved and that he barely was at home but his mother did not really mind Mr. Nancy’s absences."
+Charlie struggled with his mother's acceptance of Mr. Nancy's absence.
+"Charlie loved his mother with all his heart but he did not approve of her putting up with his father's attitude.
+He was really getting frustrated by how his father behaved and that he barely was at home but his mother did not really mind Mr. Nancy's absences."
 His frustration stemmed from a deep sense of loyalty to his mother, who he believed deserved better.
 Charlie found it hard to comprehend that she put up with his father's frequent absences.
 Charlie and his mother both thought their family dynamic was normal, but Charlie continued to complain to his father's actions.
 "Anansi did not care about how his children are doing because of his attitude towards life.
 This seemed completely normal to him."
 Despite their differences, Charlie's connection with his mother remained robust.
 She served as a constant source of stability in his life.